 Do you have any ideas for me to paint on my new stones?

 Of course!
 You can find all my rock painting ideas in one handy place.
 Have fun!

 What is your favorite type of stone to paint on?
 Let me know in the comments.
 Enjoy painting on your new pretty stones!

 Pin this Stone Painting Idea for Later:

 Your shares are how this site grows, and I am genuinely appreciative when you do.
-Save to your favorite rock painting Pinterest board or share this idea on Facebook.
+Pin to your Rock Painting Pinterest board or share this idea to a craft group on Facebook.